-While this defensive stock company is most well known for their soup, they make many other popular products.
+While this defensive stock company is most well known for their soup, they also make many other popular products.

 Tasty and affordable foods will always be a necessity, so they will likely continue to perform well regardless of the current market.

 Costco (NASDAQ: COST)

 This popular wholesale warehouse chain is one of the best defensive stocks to consider adding to your portfolio.

 They typically open their stores in suburban areas or small towns, which are less expensive than big cities.

 Right now, many people are flocking to Costco to buy their favorite products at discounted prices.

-Add in a 0.7 percent dividend and you have the recipe for an excellent defensive stock.
+Add in a $0.79 dividend per share, and you have the recipe for an excellent defensive stock.